Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Analytical Notes:**
-- **President:** Republican margins have grown steadily from 16.8 points in 2008 (McCain) to nearly 30 points in 2024 (Trump 64.37%, Harris 34.76%).
+- **President:** Republican margins have steadily increased from 16.8 points in 2008 (McCain) to nearly 30 points in 2024 (Trump 64.37%, Harris 34.76%).
 The district’s rural, military, and coastal communities have become GOP strongholds, with Democratic support now limited to a few coastal towns and Black voters in rural areas.
-- **Governor:** The district flipped from Democratic (Perdue +9 in 2008) to Republican in 2012, with GOP margins growing to over 25 points in 2016 and remaining double digits through 2024 (Robinson +12.2)—even with the higher third party vote share in 2024.
+- **Governor:** The district flipped from Democratic (Perdue +9 in 2008) to Republican in 2012, with GOP margins growing to over 25 points in 2016 and remaining double digits through 2024 (Robinson +12.2).
 This reflects the broader rural realignment and the GOP’s consolidation of eastern North Carolina.
 - **Senate:** Republicans have dominated every Senate race since 2010, with margins ranging from 19 to 30 points (Budd +30.39 in 2022).
 The district’s conservative base and military presence drive consistent GOP victories, with Democratic competitiveness fading after 2008.
 - **Attorney General:** GOP candidates have won by over 20 points in every cycle from 2016 to 2024, with margins of 22 points (2016), 23.6 (2020), and 23.2 (2024).
 Republican strength is consistent across rural, military, and coastal counties, with Democratic support limited to a handful of coastal towns and Black-majority precincts.
 The trend reflects the district’s deepening Republican identity and the broader partisan shift in rural and coastal North Carolina, as down-ballot races increasingly mirror the top of the ticket.
 - **Lt Governor:** Republican candidates have posted landslide wins in every cycle since 2016, with Forest winning by 25.59 points in 2016, Robinson by 26.76 in 2020, and Weatherman by 23.25 in 2024.
 These consistently large margins highlight the district’s deep red trend and the GOP’s dominance in down-ballot races, reflecting strong support in rural, military, and coastal counties.
 Democratic support is limited to a handful of coastal towns and Black-majority precincts, but the overall pattern mirrors the top of the ticket: a solidifying Republican stronghold with little sign of Democratic resurgence.